Gencarelli & Rimassa Law

 New Jersey Dog Bite Injury Attorneys At Your Service

 As per the statistics provided by the Center for Disease Control and Prevention, an estimate of 4.5 million cases of dog bites occur every year in the United States.
-The American Society of Plastic Surgeons’ 2018 Report suggested that around twenty-seven thousand surgeries for reconstructive measures were carried out in the year 2018, resulting from cases of dog bites.
-Furthermore, in America, a dog bite case occurs every 75 seconds.
-An American, thus, has a one out of fifty chances of getting bitten by a dog.
+The American Society of Plastic Surgeons’ 2018 Report suggested that around 27,000 surgeries for reconstructive injuries were carried out in the year 2018 alone, and all of these reconstructive surgeries were the result of injuries suffered in dog attacks and dog bites.
+Furthermore, in America, a dog bite incident occurs every 75 seconds.
+A person living in the United States of America, therefore, has a 1 out of 50 chances of getting bitten by a dog at some point in their lifetime.

 The responsibilities resulting from the ownership of a dog extend to concerns not just for the owner, but for others as well.

-As per the New Jersey Statutes (section 4:19-16), in case one’s dog bites another person while present in a lawfully public place or private property, then the owner is held liable for the consequent injuries and damages.
-This holds applicable regardless of any indications about the dog’s vicious nature provided by the owner prior to the occurrence of injury.
-The statute is “strictly liable”, meaning that the owner will have to incur the consequences and liabilities associated with the dog bite irrespective of the extent of precautions taken by him/her to restrain the pet, prevent the attack, as well as warn others.
+As per New Jersey statutory law, specifically N.J.S.A.
+4:19-16, if a person’s dog bites another person while the other person is lawfully present in a private place or anywhere located in a public place, then the owner is held strictly liable for all resulting physical injuries and damages that the victim sustains as a result of the dog bite.
+Strict liability attaches to the dog owner regardless of any prior indications about the dog’s vicious nature; the dog owner will be held strictly liable even if his or her dog had never attacked or bitten anyone prior to the victim in question.
+The dog owner is “strictly liable”, meaning that the owner will have no choice but to incur the financial consequences and liabilities associated with the dog bite irrespective of the extent of precautions taken by him/her to restrain the dog, prevent the attack, as well as warn others.

-At present, a “One-Bite Rule” is followed by sixteen states, providing the dog owners with protection from legal actions in case the dog bites someone for the first time.
-However, in case the victim successfully proves that the bite was a result of the owner’s negligence towards handling his/her dog or towards the dog’s vicious temperament, the victim can still approach the legal authorities to seek compensation.
-The owner of the dog holds the duty to control his/her dog.
-The victim is required to prove that the dog owner breached his/her duty resulting in the damage caused to the victim.
+At present, a “One-Bite Rule” is followed by sixteen states, providing the dog owners with protection from legal actions in case the dog bites someone for the first time, but that is not the law in New Jersey.
+In the sixteen states that do follow the “One-Bite Rule” to help shield the dog owner from liability, if the victim successfully proves that the bite was a result of the owner’s negligence towards handling his/her dog or towards the dog’s vicious temperament, the victim can then successfully recover monetary compensation for their injuries.
+Also in the states that follow the “One-Bite Rule”, the owner of the dog still has a legal duty to control his/her dog.
+As a result, if the victim can prove by a preponderance of the evidence that the dog owner breached his/her duty in failing to control his/her dog, the victim can and will receive monetary compensation for the injuries they sustained in the dog bite incident.

 How Do Dog Bite Settlements Work in New Jersey?

-Dog owners are instructed by the court to take the following preventive measure:
+In New Jersey, dog owners are instructed by the law to take the following preventive measure:

-• Getting the dog registered and acquiring a special license
+• Getting the dog registered and acquiring a municipal or city dog license, including all required vaccinations.

-In case if the animal control officer qualifies the dog as “dangerous”, the owner is supposed to;
+In the event that an the animal control officer qualifies the dog as “dangerous”, a dog owner in New Jersey is required to:

-• Leashing the dog / putting a muzzle on the dog
+• Leash the dog / muzzle the dog when in public areas

-The first and foremost action that the victim must take in the case of a dog bite is to seek medical treatment for the bite and other injuries from the attack.
-He/she must approach the nearest police station or animal control agency in the locality and report the dog bite incident as soon as possible post its occurrence, thus ensuring that necessary actions are taken against the dog owner who will be held responsible in this case.
+The first and foremost action that the victim of a dog attack incident must take is to seek medical treatment for the bite and other injuries from the attack.
+The victim must contact the nearest police station or animal control agency in the locality and report the dog bite incident as soon as possible after its occurrence, thus ensuring that necessary actions may be taken against the dog owner.

 Post-investigation, a hearing is held to address the matter.
 If the court concludes in favor of the victim, the dog owner can be ordered by the court to pay for the compensations;